ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Introduction

 To this end, we revisit the one-stage paradigm and propose a novel simple-yet-effective ViT-based method for STR, termed as ViTEraser.
-Fig. \ref{fig:intro} compares our method with existing STR approaches.
-The ViTEraser follows the conventional one-stage framework \cite{zhang2019ensnet} which comprises a single-step encoder-decoder network and is free of text mask input or text localizing sub-models, yielding a concise and elegant pipeline.
-This type of one-stage method perfectly gets rid of the drawbacks of the two-stage and multi-step approaches mentioned above, but has been discarded in recent advances because of the unexpected artifacts on non-text regions and inexhaustive erasure on text regions caused by the implicit integration of text localization and background inpainting into a single network.
-However, we argue that these limitations are actually due to the insufficient capacity of CNN-based architecture that is widely adopted in previous STR models.
-Recently, vision Transformers (ViT) \cite{vaswani2017attention,dosovitskiyimage} have achieved incredible success on diverse computer vision tasks \cite{han2022survey,wang2022petr,song2023vision,liu2022end,xue2022deep,hsu2023video}.
-However, the application of ViT to STR has rarely been investigated.
-Liu \textit{et al.} \cite{liu2022don} proposed local-global content modeling (LGCM) which utilizes Transformer to capture long-range dependency among pixels; however, the main structure of the network is still convolutional.
-Nevertheless, the ViT is perfect for STR since global information is indispensable for determining text locations and background textures, especially for large texts that existing STR systems still struggle with.
-Furthermore, plenty of studies \cite{peng2022spts,wang2022ofa} have demonstrated that a multi-task Transformer surpasses a combination of sub-modules since the Transformer inherently encourages the interaction and complementarity of sub-tasks.
+Fig.~\ref{fig:intro} compares our method with existing STR approaches.
+The ViTEraser follows the conventional one-stage framework which comprises a single-step encoder-decoder network and is free of text mask input or text localizing processes.
+This concise pipeline perfectly gets rid of the drawbacks of the two-stage and multi-step approaches mentioned above, but has been discarded in recent advances because of the unexpected artifacts and inexhaustive erasure issues caused by the implicit text localization mechanism.
+However, we argue that these limitations are actually due to the insufficient capacity of previous CNN-based architectures.
+Recently, vision Transformers (ViTs) \cite{dosovitskiyimage} have achieved incredible success on diverse computer vision tasks \cite{han2022survey} but are rarely investigated for STR.
+Nevertheless, ViT is perfect for STR since global information is indispensable for determining text locations and background textures, especially for large texts that existing STR systems still struggle with.
 Therefore, for the first time in the STR field, the proposed ViTEraser thoroughly utilizes ViTs for feature representation in both the encoder and decoder.
 Specifically, the encoder hierarchically maps the input image into the hidden space through ViT blocks and patch embedding layers, while the decoder gradually upsamples the hidden features to the text-erased image with ViT blocks and patch splitting layers.
-Thanks to the high generality of the overall framework, different types of ViT blocks (\textit{e.g.}, Swin Transformer (v2) \cite{liu2021swin,liu2022swin}, PVT \cite{wang2021pyramid,wang2022pvt}) can be effortlessly integrated into ViTEraser, yielding a continuously developing STR method along with the progress of ViT.
+Thanks to its high generality, ViTEraser can be effortlessly integrated with various ViTs, \textit{e.g.}, Swin Transformer (v2) \cite{liu2021swin,liu2022swin}, PVT \cite{wang2021pyramid,wang2022pvt}.